 Before you start up the MAX, you need to understand the LEDs on the MAX front panel.
-Figure 2-2 shows the location of LEDs on the front panel.
+The following figure shows the location of LEDs on the front panel.

-Figure 2-2.
+Figure 2-4.
 Location of the MAX LEDs

-Refer to Table 2-1 to understand each LED.
+Refer to the following table to understand each LED.